BinarCode/laravel-restify/docs-v2/content/en/api/fields.md

 }
 ```

 The action gets the `$request` and the current `$post` model.
-Say the frontend has to create a post with a file:
+Let's say the frontend has to create a post with a file:

 ```javascript
 const data = new FormData;